How do debt consoldiation loans work?

 Murray Greig is the founder of Loansmart and has a wealth of experience in the lending and finance industry, with a career spanning 40 years.
 He began his career in the New Zealand banking industry before moving to the UK where he worked in various lending and account management roles.

 When he returned to New Zealand he established one of the very first online lending companies back in 1998, Finance Direct.
 He identified that the big banks weren’t serving consumers as well as they could and decided to offer a boutique solution for customers.

 Murray is considered a pioneer in online lending and his team has set the standard for customer service and transparency.
 Murray was at the front of the online lending market, embracing new technologies to make it more efficient and easier, for both lender and borrower.

 Give us a call or fill in an application form.
 In just 10 minutes and with a few quick questions our friendly team can give you a good indication of how much you could save.
-Applying for a Loansmart Debt Consolidation Loan online is a simple process and we take care of everything for you, including sourcing your bank statements so you don’t have to.
+You can apply for a Loansmart debt consolidation loan online is a simple process and we take care of everything for you, including sourcing your bank statements so you don’t have to.
 Today, you can get a personalised loan quote to help you make the right decision.